 And then there was Bella, highlighted in the centre of the stage.

 The show was very enjoyable – a light romantic comedy in three Acts.
 Bella was playing the lead, Zerline, and the audience listened spellbound as she sang, her pure, rich voice filling the whole theatre.
 They booed when the wicked bandit, Fra Diavolo, stole her dowry so that it seemed she wouldn’t be able to marry the man she loved, and laughed raucously at the antics of Beppo and Giacomo, Diavolo’s two bumbling henchmen.

 After the curtain-calls, when the thunderous applause had died down, Chris escorted them back into the depths of the theatre, to Bella’s dressing room.
 It was filled with flowers – roses and lilies and peonies and freesias – their fragrance filling the room.

 Bella was at her dressing table, swathed in a very fetching peignoir of pink lace, but she bounced up as her parents came into the room.
 “Mama – Papa!
 And Aunt Caroline.
 I’m so glad you came.”

-“We wouldn’t have missed it,” Ross insisted, kissing his daughter’s cheek.
+“We wouldn’t have missed it.”
+Ross dropped his arm around his daughter’s shoulder and kissed her cheek.
 “You were brilliant.”

-“You always used to say I shouted instead of singing,” Bella reminded him saucily.
+“You always used to say I shouted instead of singing,” Bella teased him saucily.